What do cloud containers do?

-- Batch processing: As organizations seek greater efficiency, they implement batch processing to execute activities without human intervention, which is made much easier using containers that don’t require individual environment or dependencies management.
+- Batch processing: As organisations seek greater efficiency, they implement batch processing to execute activities without human intervention, which is made much easier using containers that don’t require individual environment or dependencies management.

 - Machine learning: Data scientists can run individual algorithms within separate containers, which makes the process of machine learning efficient and easily scalable.

-- Hybrid, multi-cloud: When organizations operate across multiple clouds in conjunction with their own data center, using containers makes the most sense because of their ability to run consistently across every type of environment, whether on-premises, laptop, or cloud.
+- Hybrid, multicloud: When organisations operate across multiple clouds in conjunction with their own data centre, using containers makes the most sense because of their ability to run consistently across every type of environment, whether on-prem, laptop or cloud.

 HPE and cloud containers

-HPE, an edge-to-cloud company, offers a vertical software stack to help customers with application modernization, virtualization, and cloud migration using various deployment models.
-This includes best practices on how to adopt containers into their digital landscape.
+HPE, an edge-to-cloud company, offers a vertical software stack to help customers with application modernisation, virtualisation and cloud migration using various deployment models.
+This includes best practices on how to integrate containers into their digital landscape.

 For example, HPE Ezmeral is a software portfolio that includes a solution dedicated to container orchestration and management.
-HPE Ezmeral Container Platform provides the ability to deploy and manage containerized applications on any infrastructure with emphasis on bare metal (while also supporting VMs) in enterprise data centers, colocation facilities, multiple public clouds, and at the edge.
-Customers can run cloud-native or non-cloud-native applications in containers without refactoring, manage multiple Kubernetes clusters with a unified control plane, and leverage a high-performance distributed file system for persistent data and stateful applications.
+The HPE Ezmeral Container Platform provides the ability to deploy and manage containerised applications on any infrastructure with emphasis on bare metal (while also supporting VMs) in enterprise data centres, colocation facilities, multiple public clouds and at the edge.
+Customers can run cloud-native or non-cloud-native applications in containers without refactoring, manage multiple Kubernetes clusters with a unified control plane and leverage a high-performance distributed file system for persistent data and stateful applications.

-In addition, HPE Ezmeral Runtime is a software platform built entirely on the open-source container orchestration platform Kubernetes that helps organizations simplify analytics, DataOps, and app modernization.
-It is designed for both cloud-native and non-cloud-native application deployment running on any infrastructure environment, whether on-premises or in the cloud.
+In addition, HPE Ezmeral Runtime is a software platform built entirely on the open-source container orchestration platform Kubernetes that helps organisations simplify analytics, DataOps and app modernisation.
+It is designed for both cloud-native and non-cloud-native application deployment running on any infrastructure environment, whether on-prem or in the cloud.

 HPE has also expanded the capabilities and support of the most popular open-source data analytics and engineering offering, Apache Spark.
-By integrating the open-source Apache Spark 3.x operator into our container platform, HPE is the first and only company to deliver enterprise, on-premises Apache Spark on K8s, “EZ Enterprise Apache Spark 3.0 on Kubernetes (K8s).”
+By integrating the open-source Apache Spark 3.x operator into our container platform, HPE is the first and only company to deliver enterprise, on-prem Apache Spark on K8s, “EZ Enterprise Apache Spark 3.0 on Kubernetes (K8s)”.

 The HPE Ezmeral Container Platform and Runtime are available as cloud services through HPE GreenLake.